MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 When you establish an Azure VMware Solution landing zone, you must first design and implement networking capabilities.
 Azure networking products and services support several networking scenarios.
 This article describes the four most common networking scenarios.

 - **Scenario 1:** Secured Virtual WAN hub that has routing intent
-- **Scenario 2:** Use an NVA in Azure Virtual Network to inspect all network traffic
+- **Scenario 2:** An NVA in Azure Virtual Network inspects all network traffic
-- **Scenario 3:** Egress from Azure VMware Solution with or without NSX-T or NVA
+- **Scenario 3:** Outbound traffic from Azure VMware Solution with or without NSX-T or NVAs
-- **Scenario 4:** Non-Microsoft firewall solutions in a hub virtual network that has Route Server
+- **Scenario 4:** Non-Microsoft firewall solutions in a hub virtual network that has Azure Route Server

 To choose an appropriate architecture and plan to structure your services, evaluate your organization's workloads, governance, and requirements.